whoisdsmith/BOOKMRKS-MTHRFCKR-II/Social/Dev-Sites.md

 ---

-## Dev-Sites
+### Dev-Sites

 ![](https://i0.wp.com/jeremy.hu/wp-content/uploads/site-logo.png?fit=1200%2C514&quality=80&ssl=1)

 [Jeremy Herve-That's me.
 And my blog.
 In English and in French.](https://jeremy.hu) - I am a Jetpack Mechanic at Automattic.
-I blog about Jetpack and WordPress, but also about many random things: TV Series, Music, movies...
+I blog about Jetpack and WordPress, but also about many random things: TV Series, Music, movies…

 2022-09-01T01:58:04.000Z